blankoworld/makefly/special/about.md

 ## No UI?

 Makefly aims to do a thing and do it well.
 It's not user-friendly so you cannot easily add posts.
 To do this, you need a UI (User Interface) that Makefly's project don't get.
-But [BlogBox project (fr)](http://blogbox.depotoi.re "Learn more on BlogBox project") wants to do this soon (approximatively 2013, March).
+But [Hymby does](https://github.com/blankoworld/hymby/ "Learn more about Hymby project") (in development).

 If you are interested by an UI, perhaps would you be available for: